 - Drive back to downtown Bryson City for some great restaurant choices.
 To return to the Asheville area (60 miles by fast freeway), take U.S. Highway 74 east to I-40 West.

-We will Begin this tour in Old Fort, 24 miles east of downtown Asheville on I-40.
-(Or) In Asheville Fairview Hwy 74E – We will Travel south to Chimney Rock Lake Lure area, and on to Saluda.
+We will Begin this tour in East Asheville Fairview Hwy 74E – We will Travel south to Chimney Rock Lake Lure area, and on to Saluda.
 Both Chimney Rock – Downtown Saluda & Tryon have great dining shopping (Or) stop in downtown Hendersonville – Main Street along the way.

 - From I-40, drive three miles from the Old Fort exit into the Pisgah National Forest to Catawba Falls.
 Take a beautiful 1.5-mile hike to the waterfall.
 (If you are a very experienced hiker and good at climbing up rocks this is a very steep trail, continue to the upper falls.)